Skip to content ↓

 Physical Development

-Our focus will be on developing gross motor control.
-Outdoors, children will use bikes and scooters to build spatial awareness and core strength.
-Through PE and outdoor play, they will practise moving safely around space and obstacles, considering both themselves and others, while using communication and listening skills to stay safe.
+Our focus will be on understanding how to lead an active and healthy life using a variety of books and resources.
+Outdoors, children will use bikes and scooters to build spatial awareness and core strength; they will also have access to large construction resources.
+Through PE, children will be working on speed, agility and travelling skills, dance and how to co-operate to solve problems.
 To strengthen fine motor control, children will take part in activities such as threading, playdough, crafts, cutting, and messy play.
-They will also enjoy taking part in dough disco and our Write Dance programme—an energetic approach that combines music and movement to build the physical skills needed for writing.
+They will also enjoy taking part in dough disco and our Write Dance programme which is an energetic approach that combines music and movement to build the physical skills needed for writing.

 Personal, Social and Emotional Development (PSED)